grantcolley/dotnetwhat/README.md

 - `O(2ⁿ)`: Unusable beyond ~20 items

 ## AI Agents in the IDE
-#### Copilot Chat
+#### GitHub Copilot Chat
-GitHub Copilot - In Visual Studio, use the Copilot free plan.
+GitHub Copilot.
+Use the Copilot free plan in Visual Studio.
 GitHub Pro subscription does not include Copilot Pro.

-#### Codex
+#### OpenAI Codex
 Codex – OpenAI’s coding agent.
 Visual Studio Code offers the best integration with your ChatGPT Pro subscription as long as you install the official Codex extension and login using your ChatGPT account.

 ## Glossary